 The Flaherty-Dunnan First Novel Prize

-The Center for Fiction is now accepting entries for the Flaherty-Dunnan First Novel Prize, awarded to the best debut novel published between January 1st and December 31st, 2014.
+The Flaherty-Dunnan First Novel Prize is awarded to the best debut novel published between January 1st and December 31st of the award year.
 The author of the winning book receives $10,000 and each shortlisted author receives $1,000.
-The winner will be announced in September and the award will be given at The Center for Fiction's annual Benefit and Awards Dinner in December.
-For information on how to apply, please see the submission guidelines page.

 The Flaherty-Dunnan First Novel Prize was originally established in 2006 as the John Sargent, Sr. First Novel Prize.
 The Prize is in honor of Center for Fiction board member and well-known non-fiction author, Nancy Dunnan, now funds The Center’s First Novel Prize.
 It is officially called the Flaherty-Dunnan First Novel Prize, named after Nancy’s journalist father, Ray W. Flaherty.
 ABOUT RAY FLAHERTY